dinatamas/adaptor-signatures/readme.md

 the parties may want to cheat - if given a chance - and only produce common signatures for only a subset of all messages.
 In this case the non-atomicity of step (5) of the MuSig protocol poses a problem.
 For simplicity's sake let's only consider the 2-party 2-message scenario which is at the heart of this proof-of-concept.
-Alice wants Bob to sign her message m1 and Bob wants Alice to sign his message m2.
+Alice wants Bob to sign her message M1 and Bob wants Alice to sign his message M2.
 The following demonstrates how adaptor signatures solve this problem.

 **Notation:**

+_Lowercase letters refer to private / secret values, whereas uppercase letters are used to represent public / published values.
+The only exceptions are the final common signatures, which are lowercase even though by the end both parties end up having them.
+This is to avoid confusion with offset signatures, which begin with uppercase S._

 * x: private key
 * X: public key
-* m: message
+* M: message
 * r: private nonce
 * R: public nonce
-* t: hash of R (used in MuSig)
+* T: hash of R (used in MuSig)
 * o: private offset
 * O: public offset
 * s: signature